 To start, dig a hole twice as wide and the same depth as the root ball of your new Cool Glow Peach Nandina.
-Amend the soil at the bottom of the hole with a 50/50 mix of native soil and organic matter, such as peat or compost.
-This is a good time to add a starting fertilizer, such as Espoma Biotone Starter Plus.
-Next, position your plant so that the top of the original soil will still be visible before you add mulch.
-Backfill the hole by adding more of the amended 50/50 soil underneath the root ball of the Nandina, until it stays in the desired position.
+Next, amend the soil at the bottom of the hole with a 50/50 mix of native soil and organic matter, such as peat or compost.
+This would be the time to add a starting fertilizer, such as Espoma Biotone Starter Plus.
+Next, position your plant so that the top of the original soil will still be visible before mulch.
+Backfill the hole by adding more of the amended 50/50 soil underneath the root ball of the Nandina until it stays in the desired position.
 Pat gently, add a few inches of mulch over the soil, and water thoroughly.

 When is the best time to fertilize Nandina shrubs?

-Nandina domestica, or heavenly bamboo, do well when fertilized once in the spring, and again in the early summer, as this is when the plant needs nutrients to promote growth.
+Nandina domestica, or heavenly bamboo, do well when fertilized once in the spring and again in the early summer, as this is when the plant needs nutrients to promote growth.
 Don't fertilize nandinas after August if you live in more northern zones; this will inhibit your plant's ability to transition into a healthy dormancy in the fall.
-While the Cool Glow Peach Nandina is technically an evergreen shrub and will retain its beautiful orange fall foliage, it still enters into a dormancy stage when it stops creating new growth in order to thrive in colder climates - this is why it is best to fertilize in spring and early summer only.
-Any well balanced, slow release fertilizer will do, such as Espoma Plant-tone.
+While the Cool Glow Peach Nandina is technically an evergreen shrub and will retain its beautiful orange fall foliage, it still enters a dormancy stage in colder climates.
+This is why it is best to fertilize in spring and early summer only.
+Any well-balanced, slow-release fertilizer will do, such as Espoma Plant-tone.

 How much water does my Cool Glow Peach Nandina Shrub need?

-Cool Glow Peach Nandina are considered to be deer, disease, and drought resistant, making them a great choice for a wide variety of landscapes.
-When first planting your Cool Glow Peach Nandina, you will want to give it a good first watering so that the roots have everything they need to become well established in the soil.
-Watering to a count of 5 for each gallon size will help make sure you water just the right amount.
+Cool Glow Peach Nandina is deer, disease, and drought-resistant.
+These qualities make them a great choice for a wide variety of landscapes.
+When first planting your Cool Glow Peach Nandina, you will want to give it water so that the roots have everything they need to become well established in the soil.
+Watering to a count of 5 for each gallon-size will help make sure you water just the right amount.
 (Count to 5 for a 1 Gallon pot, 10 for a 2 Gallon pot, 15 for a 3 Gallon pot, etc.).
-Depending on the soil drainage you have, you will need to keep an eye on your nandinas for the first few weeks to see how often you need to water, so that they stay moist but not drenched.
+Depending on the soil drainage you have, you will need to keep an eye on your nandinas for the first few weeks to see how often you need to water so that they stay moist but not drenched.
 Typically you will water new bushes every few days, at least twice a week.
-Once they are established, they can handle brief periods of time between waterings when the soil is more dry.
-When in doubt, it is better to wait between waterings than to overwater, in order to prevent root rot.
+Once they are established, they can handle brief periods between waterings when the soil is drier.
+When in doubt, it is better to wait between waterings than to overwater to prevent root rot.